WHAT IS IN THIS LEAFLET

 - redness, swelling or itching at the site of injection

-- skin disorder - worsening of existing symptoms
+- skin disorders - worsening of existing symptoms

 - skin rash or red, itchy spots